openequella/openequella.github.io/guides/RestAPIGuide.md

 ## Miscellaneous

 ### Server Status
-A lightweight server status endpoint exists for load balancing software or hardware to contact to determine if the EQUELLA instance is running.
+A lightweight server status endpoint exists for load balancing software or hardware to contact to determine if the openEQUELLA instance is running.
 This has benefits over using a web page in that it won't create a guest user session or run unnecessary database queries.

 Use .../api/status as the health check URL for your load balancer.
 Currently an empty JSON object is returned from the GET request.
-If the EQUELLA server returns a 200 status code then it is at least in a state to receive HTTP requests.
+If the openEQUELLA server returns a 200 status code then it is at least in a state to receive HTTP requests.
 ### Formats
 #### Search Results
 Note that the Search Results type is used on several endpoints and the results array may not contain Items, but the type relevant to the endpoint.
 E.g. the results field is an array of Notifications on the .../api/notification endpoint.